A framework unifying some bijections for graphs and its connection to Lawrence polytopes

 Our target is to prove the following result.
 The proof needs a technical lemma which we will state and prove right after the result.
-The proof (including the technical lemma) is due to Gleb Nenashev. \begin{theorem}[Theorem~\ref{triangular}] Let $\sigma$ be a \emph{cycle} signature of a \emph{graph} $G$.
+Gleb Nenashev gave the proof (including the technical lemma). \begin{theorem}[Theorem~\ref{triangular}] \cite{Nenashev} Let $\sigma$ be a \emph{cycle} signature of a \emph{graph} $G$.
 Then the following are equivalent. \begin{enumerate} \item $\sigma$ is triangulating. \item For any three directed cycles in $\sigma$, the sum is not zero. \item For any two directed cycles in $\sigma$, if their sum is a cycle, then the sum is in $\sigma$. \end{enumerate} \end{theorem} \begin{proof} The equivalence of (2) and (3) is trivial.
 Without loss of generality, we may assume $G$ is connected.

 Then we prove (1) implies (3).
 Denote the two directed cycles by $\overrightarrow{C_1}$ and $\overrightarrow{C_2}$, and their sum by $\overrightarrow{C}$.
 By Lemma~\ref{theta}, $C_1\cap C_2$ is a path $P$.
 Hence we can get a forest from $C_1\cup C_2$ by removing one edge in $C_1\backslash P$ and one edge in $C_2\backslash P$.
 We extend the forest to a spanning tree $B$ of $G$.
 Then $C_1$ and $C_2$ are both fundamental cycles of $G$ with respect to $B$.
 Consider the external atlas $\overrightarrow{B}\in \mathcal{A}_\sigma$.
 Because $C_1, C_2\in\sigma$, we have $\overrightarrow{C_1}, \overrightarrow{C_2}\subseteq \overrightarrow{B}$, and hence $\overrightarrow{C}\subseteq\overrightarrow{B}$.
 Because $\sigma$ is triangulating, $\overrightarrow{C}\in\sigma$.